 (Prof. Stanislas Dehaene)

-The first study to show clearly that ”the English spelling system and the way it is taught” is the cause of nearly all serious decoding difficulties, was that done by Heinz Wimmer in Austria (1993).
+The first study to show clearly that ”the English spelling system and the way it is taught” is the cause of at least 95% of difficulties with word decoding accuracy in anglophone countries, was done by Heinz Wimmer in Austria (1993).
 German is spoken in Austria.
 It has a transparent spelling code and is taught using synthetic phonics.
-Wimmer tested all the worst readers in Salzburg sent to him by their teachers and found that they scored 100% correct on word reading accuracy and nearly as well in spelling.
+Wimmer tested all the worst readers in Salzburg sent to him by their teachers and found that they scored 100% correct on word decoding accuracy and nearly as well in spelling.
 Their only difficulty was in reading speed.
 Next, Wimmer collaborated with an English researcher Goswami (1994).
 They compared normal readers in Salzburg (7 yr. olds with 1 yr. of instruction) and London (9 yr. olds with 4-5 yrs. of instruction) reading comparable material.
 The Austrian children read the material as fluently and accurately as the English 9 yr. olds and made half as many errors.
-A third study by the researchers Landerl, Wimmer and Frith (1997) compared Austrian ‘dyslexic’ children (slow readers) with English ‘dyslexic’ children (very inaccurate and slow readers).
-The Austrian ‘dyslexics’ were not only far more accurate but also read twice as fast as the English dyslexics.
+A third study by the researchers Landerl, Wimmer and Frith (1997) compared Austrian dyslexic children (slow readers) with English dyslexic children (slow and inaccurate readers).
+The Austrian dyslexics were not only far more accurate but also read twice as fast as the English dyslexics.

 Ruth Miskin, an early reading expert and past headteacher, warns parents, ”We’re not talking about poor kids here, from homes where televisions are always on.
 I’ve seen plenty of kids from affluent families,… pupils at private schools, the 4×4 parked in the drive.
 These children are often labelled dyslexic or SEN (with special educational needs).
 Not a bit of it: what they are is, to borrow an American acronym, ABT — ain’t being taught” (R. Miskin)